bowens8/Recipeo/README.md

 convert to weight or volume at all, so a recipe using the wrong unit for one will show up as unconverted on the shopping list even with Grams per cup filled in.

+The detailed ingredient importer picks up on this automatically: whenever the imported data includes `grams_per_each`, the ingredient gets created tracked as **each** (not grams) — so a bell pepper, an onion, an egg all show up as "each" everywhere (Pantry, the Ingredients tab, the shopping list), with calories, package size, and pricing all converted into that unit correctly.
+Ingredients with no `grams_per_each` in the data (flour, sugar, chicken breast by weight) still track in grams, same as before.

 ## Sorting the shopping list

 The **Sort by** dropdown above the shopping list has three options: **Recommended**